winterroad/winterroad.github.io/arcade-game/README.md

 ## Browser

-Latest versions of Chrome, Opera, Firefox and Safari(?) supported.
+Latest versions of Chrome, Opera, Firefox and Safari supported.
 Internet Explorer is not suppported.

 ## Tech